Wray Serna

 Wray Serna is an American independent fashion designer and entrepreneur based in New York City.
-She is the founder of WRAY, a clothing, swimwear, and accessories brand known for its eclectic prints and beautifully constructed, easy to wear pieces, and Cofounder and Chief Design Officer of Cloth.
+She is the founder of WRAY, a clothing, swimwear, and accessories brand, and Cofounder and Chief Design Officer of Cloth.

 Early life

 Serna was born in Logan, Utah and moved with her family to Illinois and California.
 She is a graduate of the California College of the Arts where she studied fashion design, painting, and drawing, with extended studies at Parsons School of Design, Paris.